Purecontrol/pyunitelway/docs/source/index.rst

 How to use ?
 ============

 This library is designed to use a TCP-RS485 adapter.
-The adapter is connected to the PC or server via Ethernet or Wi-fi or anything else, and is connected to the PLC via RS-485 on the TER plug.
+The adapter is connected to the PC or server which uses this lib via Ethernet or Wi-fi or anything else, and is connected to the PLC via RS-485 on the TER plug.

 This library was developed using the USR-TCP232-306 adapter.
 It was not tested with another kind of connection.